GLOBAL MARKETS-Wall St cheers cool CPI with stock surge, dollar and yield decline | Headlines

 Wall Street stocks surged on Wednesday and the dollar and Treasury yields fell after new inflation data showed a slowdown in the seemingly relentless rise of U.S. consumer prices.
 The Consumer Price Index (CPI) gained just 0.2% last month, the Labor Department said on Wednesday, lifted by rises in gasoline prices as well as rents, which offset a decrease in the price of used motor vehicles.

-U.S. stock gains helped push up MSCI's main 47-country world index, which is now 13.66% higher for the year, bouncing back from rate hike-induced lows in late 2022.
-"The CPI report has come in lighter than expected... and the markets are reacting in a positive fashion," said Art Hogan, chief market strategist at B Riley Wealth in New York, echoing positive analyst sentiment.
+U.S. stock gains helped push up MSCI's main 47-country world index, which is now around 14% higher for the year, bouncing back from rate hike-induced lows in late 2022.
+"The trend that investors have been waiting for is finally here, softer Core CPI prints or hints of pre-COVID normality," Alexandra Wilson-Elizondo, deputy chief investment officer of Multi Asset Solutions at Goldman Sachs Asset Management, said in an email, echoing positive analyst sentiment.

-"Its policy implications are clear that the Fed is at or near the end of this rate hike cycle," Hogan added.
-DOLLAR, YIELDS RETREAT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)